alban-read/M1-MICRO-FORTH/dumbint.md

 : TEST IF CR 65 EMIT ENDIF 66 EMIT ;
 ```

-At compile time IF compiles zbranch and and undefinded offset
+At compile time IF compiles zbranch with a slot for the offset.

-At compile time ENDIF compiles the offset into the closest zbranch or branch.
+At compile time ENDIF compiles a value into the offset of the matching zbranch or branch.

 e.g.